chase-kusterer/textbook-py-data-analysis/README.md

 <br><br>

 ### Recommended
-* Turn on line numbers by doing one of the following after opening any of the chapters:
+Turn on line numbers by doing one of the following after opening any of the chapters:
   * Go to <strong>View → Toggle Line Numbers</strong>
   * Press <em>Shift + L</em> while in command mode.
-* If you are new to Jupyter Notebook,

 <br>